cookpad/ecamo/README.md

 The original Camo aims to enable loading images behind cleartext HTTP server to avoid mixed content issue.
 In addition to that, Ecamo also aims to avoid using of third party cookies when loading images from other origins where require appropriate session cookies like company's internal screenshot server.

-We've been used Camo in our internal wiki to serve some external images for long time, but due to recent movement around third-party cookies, we need a similar system to allow embedding internal screenshot services without using third-party cookie.
+We've been using Camo in our internal wiki to serve some external images for long time, but due to recent movement around third-party cookies, we need a similar system to allow embedding internal screenshot services without using third-party cookie.

 ## How it works (at a glance)